-Which ratios should I track?
+Which business ratios should I track?

 There are no rules on which ratios to use to run your business.
 You can choose any ratios that help you understand where you are today and whether you’re moving toward your specific business goals.
-Still, many lenders and expert marketers recommend tracking these popular ratios:
+Still, many lenders and expert marketers recommend tracking these popular business ratios:

 Cash flow to debt

-This ratio can help you understand how much of your business’s total debt you can cover by your cash flow in a given period.
+This ratio can help you understand how much of your business’s total debt you can cover with your cash flow in a given period.
 Creditors often use this ratio to understand how likely you are to cover your interest payments or default on your debts.

 Here’s the calculation you can use to find your cash flow to debt ratio: